 My husband and I had a lovely vegetarian meal at Café Rouge at intu Trafford Centre.
 It was one of our anniversaries, so it was a very special day for us.
 Luckily almost everything was perfect.
-More details about them on their website.

 The only thing that bothered us was a lady at a table nearby that was clapping her hands every time her child was eating a spoon of food.
 It was really strange, the child was so cute and had a big appetite, why was she so loud I don’t understand.
 We asked to be moved to another table and we were told we can pick any table we want.
 We moved and everything was fine.
 Funnily enough, after we moved, two more couples with children picked tables near us.
 Both children were so well behaved and the parents respectful of the others in the restaurant.